I've Tested Positive, Now What?

-General information for people with inherited RAD51C mutations
+General information for people with inherited mutations

-Both men and women can carry a mutation in the RAD51C gene.
+Both men and women can carry a mutation in the gene.

-People who have a RAD51C mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
-Visit the Cancer Treatment section for more information about clinical trials for people with a RAD51C mutation.
+People who have a mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
+Visit the Cancer Treatment section for more information about clinical trials for people with a mutation.

-Inheriting a RAD51C mutation from both parents can cause Fanconi anemia.
+Inheriting a mutation from both parents can cause Fanconi anemia.
 See our Other Considerations section for more information about this disorder.

-- Register for the FORCE Message Boards to connect with others who share your situation.
-Once you register, you can post on the Share Your Mutation board to connect with other people who carry an RAD51C mutation.
+- Our Message Boards allow people to connect with others who share their situation.
+Once registered, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.

 - Our moderated, private Facebook group allows you to connect with other community members 24/7.